taborlab/FlowCal/doc/excel_ui/output.rst

     .. image:: /_static/output_beads_density.png

     b. ``clustering_<ID>.png``: A plot of the sub-populations identified during the clustering step, where the different sub-populations are shown in different colors.
 Depending on the number of channels used for clustering, this plot is a histogram (when using only one channel), a 2D scatter plot (when using two channels), or a 3D scatter plot with three 2D projections (when using three channels or more).
-If the populations have been identified incorrectly, changing the number of channels used for clustering, or the density gate fraction can improve the results.
+If the populations have been identified incorrectly, changing the number of channels used for clustering or the density gate fraction can improve the results.
 These two parameters can be changed in the **Beads** sheet of the input Excel file.

     .. image:: /_static/output_beads_clustering.png